National TYA Awards

 The TYA Artistic Innovation Award

-This award honors an individual or company that has demonstrated innovation – experimentation in content or in form – in recent artistic work in TYA.
-This award honors vanguards of our field, pushing the genre forward in their work.
+This award honors an individual or company for a single TYA production that has demonstrated innovation and experimentation in content or in form from the current and most recent season.

 The TYA Community Impact Award

-This award honors an individual or company that has demonstrated community impact through a project or initiative related to TYA.
+This award honors an individual or company that has demonstrated community impact through an education program or community engagement initiative related to TYA.
 Awardees utilize the power of TYA to significantly enrich a surrounding community in creative and meaningful ways.
+Programs or initiatives honored take place in the current and/or two most recent seasons.

 Previous Awardees